Geolocation API at work

 Time Zone API

-We often misspell words and search in ambiguous phrases, just hoping the search engine understands what information we’re seeking.
-The Autosuggest API is used to return a list of suggested entities based on a user’s partial query.
-The service can return three possible entity types: Addresses (including roads), points of interest, and Businesses, which are currently only available in the U.S. as we plan to expand to new markets soon.
-A maximum of 10 autosuggested entities can be returned per request, and the returned entities can be delimited by country and culture.
+The Autosuggest API returns a list of suggested entities based on a user’s partial query and the Geolocation API.
+The service can return three possible entity types: addresses (including roads), points of interest, and businesses in the U.S. A maximum of 10 auto-suggested entities are returned per request, which can be delimited by country and culture.

 Bing Maps in Action